Sequoia High School serves 422 students in grades 9-12.

 Percent Eligible For Free Lunch

-Sequoia High School's student population of 275 students has stayed relatively flat over five school years.
+Sequoia High School's student population of 422 students has grown by 49% over five school years.

 Total Classroom Teachers